redpesk-labs/benchmark-serialization/README.md

     1.JSON with JSON-c (in Array and Map)
     2.JSON with FASTJSON (in Array and Map)
     3.Json with nlohmann/json libcpp (in MAP)
-    4.Json in this string representation
-    5.CBOR (in Array and Map)
+    4.Json in string representation and parsing with lib microjson 5.Json in string representation and parsing with lib jsmn 5.CBOR (in Array and Map)
     6.XDR
     7.protobuf